-Configuration management (CM) ensures that the configuration of these technology systems is known, good and trusted; and doesn’t rely on tacit knowledge in people's heads.
+Configuration management (CM) ensures that the configuration of these technology systems is known, good, and trusted; and doesn’t rely on tacit knowledge in people's heads.
 It is sometimes referred to as IT automation.
 Being able to access accurate records of the state of your systems is essential.1

 Software Configuration Management (SCM) is the overall management of a software design project as it evolves into a software product or system.
-This includes technical aspects of the project, all level of communications, organization, and the control of modifications changes to the project plan by the programmers during the development phase.
+This includes technical aspects of the project, all levels of communications, organization, and the control of modifications changes to the project plan by the programmers during the development phase.
 Software Configuration Management is also called Software Control Management.2

 - Reduced risk of outages and security breaches through visibility and tracking of the changes to your systems.

 - Cost reduction by having detailed knowledge of all the elements of your configuration, avoiding wasteful duplication of your technology assets.